RITct/RITSoft-3.0/README.md

 To stop the container run `docker-compose down`

+## Contributors Guideline

+This project is a work in progress, so try to update the readme as you add more features.

 ### Running shell commands inside the container

 Use the format `docker exec -it ritsoft_app <CMD>`